go to other issues | homepage

 go to index

-Michella Stultz Karapondo, for her memorial donation in honor of Maggie.
+Amy Pecsok, for her donation in honor of Mr. B.

 Harelines, the Buckeye House Rabbit Society Newsletter, is published by the all-volunteer, non-profit Buckeye House Rabbit Society, Vickery, OH.
 The House Rabbit Society assumes no responsibility for errors or omissions.